LandRegistry-Attic/dm-dev-env/README.md

 ```
 Set the Borrower Frontends port to `9001`.
 ```
-::case_api::branch_or_revision: 'my-awesome-new-feature'
+::deed_api::branch_or_revision: 'my-awesome-new-feature'
 ```
-Tell the Case API to [deploy the code on `my-awesome-new-feature` branch](#deploy-a-different-version-of-an-app).
+Tell the Deed API to [deploy the code on `my-awesome-new-feature` branch](#deploy-a-different-version-of-an-app).

 ## Using for your own development

-This VM was mostly built for the Charges Team but we would like to support
+This VM was mostly built for the Digital Mortgage Team but we would like to support
 anyone else making use of it.
 When using it please keep app specific code
 out of the master branch.
 Instead make those changes in that apps puppet module.